The folder or geodatabase where the raster dataset will be stored.

 The storage parameters (configuration) for a file or enterprise geodatabase.
 Configuration keywords are set up by your database administrator.

 For Pyramid Levels, specify a number of -1 or higher.
-A value of 0 will not build any pyramids, and a value of -1 will automatically determine the correct number of pyramid layers to create.
+A value of 0 will not create pyramids, and a value of -1 will automatically determine the correct number of pyramid layers to create.

-Pyramid Resampling Technique defines how the data will be resampled when building the pyramids.
+Pyramid Resampling Technique defines how the data will be resampled when creating the pyramids.

 Pyramid Compression Type defines the method used when compressing the pyramids.